-Data has now become the raw material for business and the vast amounts of structured and unstructured information are used to create a new form of economic value for businesses of every size.
+Data has now become the raw material for businesses and vast amounts of structured and unstructured information are being increasingly used to create a new form of economic value for businesses of every size.
 In this sense, Data Science is precisely the field of study where collective processes, theories, and technologies are combined that allow the review, analysis, and extraction of valuable knowledge and information from hard data.
 Now with the market growing leaps and bounds, there is a significant dearth of skilled data scientists, who can help businesses sift through an overabundance of data and come up with meaningful insights.

 So if you are planning to move on the path to becoming a data scientist, you need to prepare well and create a fabulous impression on your prospective employers with your knowledge.
 This write-up brings you some important data science interview questions and answers to help you crack your data science interview.